The Chekhov Training

 The Meisner Foundation Training is a rigorous, step by step course that trains the actor to create convincing and compelling life in performance.
 Because truthful and expressive behavior is the foundation for remarkable acting in all media, the Meisner Foundation Training is invaluable to actors at all levels of experience, from beginners to experienced professionals.

-The program runs from late September into early the following August, with pauses in December/January, March and May.
+The program runs from September through July.
+End of term pauses in December/January, March and May.

-A series of nine, four-week sessions comprises the whole program.
+A series of eight, 4-week sessions and a final 6-week summer session comprises the whole program.
 Each session meets twice weekly.
 The training is sequential and always moving forward.
 Missed classes cannot be made up.
-It is not possible to join the course mid-year.
+It is not possible to join the course mid-season.

 The program is decidedly intensive.
 Actors can expect to be consistently challenged both in and outside of the classroom.
-At-home preparation requires several or more hours a week.
+At-home preparation requires several or more hours each week.

 The Meisner Foundation Training prepares the actor to work professionally with a keen sense of truth and the instinct for genuine contact, committed action, and spontaneous expressive behavior.